yonahgraphics/ML-Hackathons/README.md

 Students will be challenged to build a machine learning model to solve a real world problem that affects Africa.
 The challenge will be accessible to beginners, but students will need some experience programming in R or Python.

+### Please note that some of the data files may not have been uploaded as they exceeded the maximum allowed size by Github.
+If that's the case, find the all data here: https://zindi.africa/hackathons/aims-data-science-hackathon/data

 For a full list of the hackthons and my positions, please follow this link:https://zindi.africa/users/yonahgraphics/competitions